Innovation at Cannes

-Judging this year’s Innovation Lions highlighted both the power of innovation to drive real change and the importance of senior management support, says Natasha Chetiyawardana, Creative Partner and Co-Founder at venturing consultancy Bow & Arrow.
+Judging this year’s Innovation Lions highlighted both the power of innovation to drive real change and the importance of senior management support, says Natasha Chetiyawardana, Creative Partner and Co-Founder at venturing consultancy Bow & Arrow, part of Accenture Interactive.

 Share this post

 Cannes may not have been happening in person but the Lions were back this year and I was fortunate to be on the Cannes Lions Innovation jury.
 After the bubble of lockdown, it was hugely inspiring to judge with some exceptional people and see work of truly world-class calibre.

 Innovation is – in my opinion – the future of both creativity and growth.
 The fact that we didn’t see work shoehorned into innovation categories demonstrates to me that innovation is finally being taken seriously as the growth engine big business needs.

 This year’s key themes were systemic change, micro to macro and collaboration.